 If you have sent in your appeal form in the post and wish to submit in evidence photographs in electronic format or moving images, please do so on CD, or DVD.
 Please note that we will retain it as we require a complete record of the evidence.
 Read guidance on submitting video evidence on DVD

 In view of the significant security issues associated with their use, we cannot accept evidence on a USB flash drive.

 Please also note that, if you present evidence at a hearing that we cannot retain, such as on a mobile telephone, laptop or camcorder, the adjudicator may need to adjourn the hearing for you to provide the evidence in a suitable form.

 The enforcement authority will send the Environment and Traffic Adjudicators all the evidence it has on the Penalty Charge Notice and provide you with a copy.

-Whether you choose a postal or a personal hearing, the enforcement authority must send you a copy of their evidence at least three clear days before the scheduled date.
+Whether you choose a postal or a personal hearing, the enforcement authority must send you a copy of their evidence at least five days before the scheduled date.

 Please note that, in common with other tribunals, all evidence/correspondence received will be securely disposed of six months after the date of the last action/correspondence in the matter.